The immersive Programs

 Boston: 50 Milk St, 17th Floor, Boston, MA 02109

-How would you describe a strong applicant for the fundamental skills classes?
+How would you describe a strong applicant for the Intro skills classes?

-Our fundamental skills classes are not application-based.
+Our Intro skills classes are not application-based.
 If you are driven, self-motivated, and eager to dive into web development, design, or digital marketing, you should sign-up.
 Beginners are welcome!

 Can I get a refund if I decide to leave a class after it starts?